 Areas of Study

 Iowa offers more than 200 Areas of Study for undergraduates.
 These are some of the programs that focus on cultural diversity.

 - Interdepartmental Studies

 - Latino/a/x Studies

-If paying for your education is an issue, start your scholarship search with the UI Office of Student Financial Aid by finding out how to file a Free Application for Federal Student Aid (FAFSA).
+To supplement the cost of attending the University, start your scholarship search with the UI Office of Student Financial Aid and adding the University of Iowa to your Free Application for Federal Student Aid (FAFSA).
+Additional resources include:

 Contact the Center for Diversity & Enrichment for information about summer programs for students who are members of underrepresented minority groups.